Information for journalists

 Registered Charity No. 1150054 (England & Wales) SC045081 (Scotland)

-The Brain Tumour Charity is the UK’s largest dedicated funder of research into primary brain tumours.
-It’s also the only UK charity tackling research on all three fronts: by funding the most promising research globally, offering support services to those who need it right now and by campaigning for changes to healthcare policy.
+It’s also the only UK charity tackling this disease on all fronts: by funding the most promising research globally, offering tailored support services to those who need it right now, and working with healthcare professionals and policy makers to effect change.

 Research: The Brain Tumour Charity funds an extensive and diverse portfolio of research across the UK and internationally, which aims to transform the research landscape for people with brain tumours and give rise to the best chance of finding the treatments that are so desperately needed.
 Find out more about our research funding here: